10.6 Relationships Between Students (Including Postdoctoral Scholars) and Outside Entities

 Ownership of intellectual property is further complicated if the student's creation or invention was developed during an internship or research project performed as part of a relationship with an outside entity.
 In general, the ownership of any resulting intellectual property (other than creative works developed in the course of the student's education, as specified above, ownership of which generally remains with the student) should reflect the relative roles and contributions of the student, the outside entity and Stanford University to the creation of the work or the development of the invention.

 For internships sponsored by an outside entity and not involving more than incidental use (for inventions) or significant use (for creative works) of University resources (as defined, respectively, in "Inventions, Patents, and Licensing" and "Copyright Policy"), ownership of the intellectual property may belong to the outside entity (as determined by the student and the outside entity).
-During the establishment of any internship program that will entail more than incidental use of Stanford resources, it is advisable for the outside entity and Stanford to develop an agreement specifying the degree to which Stanford resources will be used by the student interns and defining rights to intellectual property resulting from the internship.
+During the establishment of any internship program that will entail more than incidental use of Stanford resources, Stanford will develop an agreement with the outside entity specifying the degree to which Stanford resources will be used by the student interns and defining rights to intellectual property resulting from the internship.

 2. Research Projects